The Florida Bail Bond System: How Does It Work?

-The bail bond system was created to allow some defendants who are awaiting trial the opportunity to be released from jail until their court dates.
+The bail bond system was created to allow defendants who are awaiting trial the opportunity to be released from jail until their day in court.
 Since most people do not have thousands of dollars available for posting bail, this system allows them to use money or property as a bond to incentivize them to appear in court on the date set by the judge.
 If the person does not appear than their collateral is forfeited to the bail bond company.

 The federal courts and many state courts use a bail schedule that defines when a person is eligible for release and the amount of the bail required to be paid.
 For defendants who are deemed as being a potential flight risk or there is a possibility that they pose a danger to the community, bail is denied.